Indiana Pacers: 2021–present: Return of Rick Carlisle

-2022–present: Tyrese Haliburton era
+2022–present: The Tyrese Haliburton era

 The Pacers failed to qualify for the 2022 NBA Playoffs with a record of 25–57 in the 2021–22 NBA season, which marks the first time the team failed to reach the playoffs for consecutive seasons since 2007–10.
 The 2021–22 season also saw fan-favorite Lance Stephenson serve his third stint with the Pacers franchise.
-During the season, the Pacers traded away core players including Domantas Sabonis, Caris LeVert, Justin Holiday, Jeremy Lamb, and Malcolm Brogdon over the summer.
-In return, the Pacers notably received multiple first–round draft picks, sharpshooter Buddy Hield, veteran Daniel Theis, as well as young stars Tyrese Haliburton, Jalen Smith and Aaron Nesmith, all lottery picks in the 2020 NBA Draft.
+During the season, the Pacers traded away core players including Domantas Sabonis, Caris LeVert, Justin Holiday, Jeremy Lamb, and Malcolm Brogdon between seasons.
+In return, the Pacers notably received multiple first-round draft picks, sharpshooter Buddy Hield, veterans Daniel Theis and Tristan Thompson, as well as young stars Tyrese Haliburton, Jalen Smith and Aaron Nesmith, all lottery picks in the 2020 NBA draft.

-The team would go on to draft Bennedict Mathurin 6th overall in the 2022 NBA Draft along with standout second-round pick Andrew Nembhard.
-Mathurin was the Pacers' highest pick the franchise has owned since selecting Rik Smits second overall in the 1988 NBA Draft.
+The team would go on to draft Bennedict Mathurin sixth overall in the 2022 NBA draft along with standout second-round pick Andrew Nembhard.
+Mathurin was the Pacers' highest pick the franchise has owned since selecting Rik Smits second overall in the 1988 NBA draft.
 On January 31, 2023, both Mathurin and Nembhard were named 2023 NBA Rising Stars.
 Tyrese Haliburton was also selected to his first ever NBA All-Star Game in 2023 as a reserve guard for the Eastern Conference.
-At the 2023 trade deadline, the team acquired 3 future second round picks, Jordan Nwora, Serge Ibaka, as well as Indiana–native and former Pacer, George Hill in exchange for the draft rights to Juan Pablo Vaulet.
 Both Tyrese Haliburton and Buddy Hield were selected to participate in the 2023 NBA Three-Point Contest.
+At the 2023 trade deadline, the team acquired three future second round picks, Jordan Nwora, Serge Ibaka, as well as Indiana-native and former Pacer, George Hill in exchange for the draft rights to Juan Pablo Vaulet.
+On March 25, against the Atlanta Hawks, Jordan Nwora posted his Pacers season-high 33 points and added six rebounds, scoring 25 of his 33 points in the second quarter, setting the Pacers regular season franchise record for most points in a quarter since tracking began in the 1996–97 NBA season.
+At the conclusion of the season, Bennedict Mathurin passed Chris Duarte for most three-pointers made as a rookie in Pacers franchise history.
+Additionally, Buddy Hield broke Reggie Miller's record of most three-pointers made in a season in Pacers history.
+Furthermore, Bennedict Mathurin finished fourth in the 2023 NBA Rookie of the Year Award voting and earned NBA All-Rookie Team honors.